Smith Hall’s Dubfest featured TMU favorite, Weary Friend

 “It’s very confusing, because I have such a heart for both.
 I’ve just been wanting to give so much more time to do this,” Phillipps said.
 “I just want to get my music out there to see what the reaction would be.
 My hope is that my songs can be friends to people and something that they relate with, but it’s frustrating right now because I can’t do that.”

-As both a believer and an artist, Phillipps said her main goal is create music that gives honor to her subject, and she hopes that people will relate with her songs.
+As an artist, Phillipps said her main goal is create music that gives honor to her subject, and she hopes that people will relate to her songs.

 “I write it in a way that hopefully captures that theme of life that I’ve seen so far, where I can identify with it and somebody else can identify with it,” Phillipps said.